-Pinkeye (or conjunctivitis) is an inflammation of the white part of the eye and the inner eyelids.
-It can be caused by allergies, irritating substances, or infection from a virus or bacteria.
+Pinkeye (or conjunctivitis) is inflammation of the white part of the eye and the inner eyelids.
+It can be caused by allergies, irritating substances, or infection from a virus or bacteria .

-Some kinds of pinkeye go away on their own, but others require treatment with antibiotics.
+Some kinds of pinkeye go away on their own, but others need treatment with antibiotics.
 When pinkeye is caused by an infection, it can be spread easily from person to person.

 Signs and Symptoms